The 18th century was one of the most exciting and turbulent periods of British history.

 By the end of the 18th century, the spread of radical ideas had led to revolutions in France and America and unrest in England.

-Tracing your family history in the 18th century is a challenge because it is before the introduction of key family history resources such as the census and civil registration of birth, marriage and death records.
+Tracing your family history in the 18th century is a challenge because it is before the introduction of key family history resources such as census records and civil registration of birth, marriage and death records.
 However, these websites are a great way of discovering more about the 18th century and tracing family history records throughout the period.

 The best websites for 18th century British history